Architecture of Monaco: Cathedral of Our Lady Immaculate

-The Cathedral of Our Lady Immaculate, or Saint Nicholas Cathedral, or Monaco Cathedral, is a 1875 neo-Romanesque construction.
+The Cathedral of Our Lady Immaculate, or Saint Nicholas Cathedral, or Monaco Cathedral, is an 1875 neo-Romanesque construction.
 The cream-coloured stone sits on a rocky spur.
 The cathedral holds early 16th century screens by Bréa, La Pietà and St-Nicholas.

 Mediterranean influences are epitomised through the Romanesque Revival architecture style, highlighted through the white Carrara marble used to carve the episcopal throne.